 As part of South Asian Heritage Month, Dr Navina Evans shares her pride in her heritage and her experiences of growing up and working in the UK.

-The theme of this year’s South Asian Heritage Month is to celebrate, commemorate and educate, focusing on the contributions and experiences of people of South Asian heritage.
-For me, this represents an opportunity to share my story and experiences and reflect on my South Asian heritage, having grown up in a Commonwealth country and spent my entire working life in the UK.
+The theme of last year’s South Asian Heritage Month was to celebrate, commemorate and educate, focusing on the contributions and experiences of people of South Asian heritage.
+I shared my story and experiences and reflected on my South Asian heritage, having grown up in a Commonwealth country and spent my entire working life in the UK.
+The theme this year is Journeys of Empire and it is about amplifying the individual, familial and communal migration histories of people of South Asian Heritage.
+I would love for you to reflect on my blog from last year as celebrate, commemorate and educate are very much related to my own journey.

 I celebrate our heritage because it is beautiful and an essential part of who we are, and because diversity is our strength.
 We are proud of who we are, the NHS has always been built by people of many backgrounds coming together and people of South Asian heritage have played a fundamental role in our nation’s history and development.
 Our contribution is immense, and it will continue to be so.
 We serve this nation with respect and dignity and ask to be treated with such in return.
 The pillars of the NHS Constitution are at our core and help us to stay true to our purpose.
 They guide us on how we should be regarded, but also on the principles of how we have served.